rockcat96/pokedex/README.md

  # Pokedex App

 An online application used to search Pokemon data.
-The user should be able to perform on each Pokemon.
+The user should be able to perform CRUD on each Pokemon.

  ### Technologies used